androiddevnotes/awesome-android-learning-resources/README.md

 ### Docs

+- [SDK Api Diff](https://developer.android.com/sdk/api_diff/29/changes) - This report details the changes in the core Android framework API between two API Level specifications.
+It shows additions, modifications, and removals for packages, classes, methods, and fields.
+The report also includes general statistics that characterize the extent and type of the differences.

 - [Android Official Website](https://developer.android.com/) - Android Developer.

 - [Kotlin Official Website](https://kotlinlang.org/) - A modern programming language that makes developers happier.